zzc-ccccc/MonkeyOCR/README.md

    docker compose build monkeyocr
    ```

-> [!WARNING]
+> [!IMPORTANT]
 >
-> If your GPU is from the 30-series, 40-series, or similar, build the patched image for LMDeploy compatibility:
+> If your GPU is from the 30/40-series, V100, or similar, please build the patched Docker image for LMDeploy compatibility:
 >
 > ```bash
 > docker compose build monkeyocr-fix
 > ```
+>
+> Otherwise, you may encounter the following error: `triton.runtime.errors.OutOfResources: out of resource: shared memory`

 4. Run the container with the Gradio demo (accessible on port 7860):